ruvnet/ds.js/docs/integrations/openrouter/advanced-configuration.md

 # OpenRouter Advanced Configuration

-This guide covers advanced configuration options and strategies for using OpenRouter with DS.js.
+This guide covers advanced configuration options and strategies for using OpenRouter with DSPy.ts.

 ## Routing Strategies